LiLi-scripts/Python_Basic/README.md

 Hello World!

+Happy Halloween!📆🎃

-I like coding, WiFi, challenges and have fun.
+I like coding💻, singing🎶, challenges and have fun🎉.